CONCERT OF EPIC SONGS (29 July 2004, 7 PM, Alchemia)

 1. Michajło Chai (Ukraine)

 Michajło Chai - lyrist, bandurist (nickname: Lirnik Stefan) is a researcher and reconstructionist of this tradition.
-He supplements his scientific interest in bagpiping by practicing this tradition and by spontaneous concerts on city streets and near temples.
-His repertoire, including elements of various Ukrainian traditions, is recreated both on the basis of available records, as well as artist's own notes, collected directly from the lyrists and bagpipers.
-Michajło Chai (since 1999 an associate professor at the Centre of Folklore at the National Academy of Music of Ukraine) is also the author of several dozen scientific and journalistic articles on regionalism in musical folklore, ethnoorganology and bagpiping and also the monograph "Music of Boyko region".
+He supplements his scientific interest in kobzar tradition by practicing this tradition and by spontaneous concerts on city streets and near temples.
+His repertoire, including elements of various Ukrainian traditions, is recreated both on the basis of available records, as well as artist's own notes, collected directly from the lyrists and kobzars.
+Michajło Chai (since 1999 an associate professor at the Centre of Folklore at the National Academy of Music of Ukraine) is also the author of several dozen scientific and journalistic articles on regionalism in musical folklore, ethnoorganology and kobzaring and also the monograph "Music of Boyko region".

 Ukraine: Lyricism - the phenomenon of Ukrainian spirituality